Coventrey History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Coventrey is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Coventrey family once lived in Coventry in the county of Warwick.

 Early Origins of the Coventrey family